 This would also work for scaling forces converted into kilograms.

-To convert drag into BHP absorption:
+To convert drag into BHP absorbed (Drag = 100N in this Equation):

-BHPAbs = (2 x Drag (N) x Speed MPS3) ÷ 1500
+BHPAbs = (2 x Drag (N) x Speed MPS) ÷ 1500

 BHPAbs = (2 x 100 x 44.704) ÷ 1500